-Vicodin Abuse & Addiction in Colorado
+Vicodin Abuse & Addiction

 The opioid problem in Colorado has become so bad that many doctors in Boulder, Denver, Colorado Springs and across the state are refusing to prescribe these drugs even to patients who suffer from chronic pain.
 It’s a difficult situation that policymakers in Colorado are struggling to address.
 The state announced new prescribing guidelines for opioids in 2014, and even more recently the Centers for Disease Control also outlined even more rigid new guidelines.